joncursi/cheddur-whitepaper/whitepaper.md

   \item Earning them through the production of high-quality reviews.

-  \item Earning them by completing bounties.
+  \item Earning them by completing valuable bounties.

   \item Buying them on the open market.